dbdesign-students-spring2024/4-sql-crud-Vighnesh2822000/README.md

  ```

 ### Code to import the csv file into the restaurant table
-- before importin use this code-
+- before importing use this code-
 ```sql
 .separator ","
 ```